editorconfig/editorconfig-emacs/README.md

 * `insert_final_newline = true` is supported
 * <del>`insert_final_newline = false`</del> is not enforced
-  (as in trailing newlines actually being removed automagically), we just buffer-locally override preferences that would auto-add them to files noted as trailing newline free via `.editorconfig`
+  (as in trailing newlines actually being removed automagically), we just buffer-locally override any preferences that would auto-add them to files `.editorconfig` marks as trailing-newline-free
 * `root` (only used by EditorConfig core)

 Not yet covered properties marked with <del>over-strike</del>